RIR360/development/journal/2025/march.md

 ## 02/27/2025
 - Drifting through the daily life struggles is easier but pushing bounderies is not.
 - No matter what you must take control of your wills, otherwise it controls you.
+- Brain do knows that you must work to succeed but it'll tell you to skip the work as well.